Fayth7/alx-backend-user-data/0x02-Session_authentication/README.md

-In this project, I will learn;
+In this project, I will learn
 What authentication means
 What session authentication means
 What Cookies are